DezziDez/Thread-the-TTRPG/src/site/notes/Thread.md

 This project has been one of the more difficult and time consuming things I've done.
 And I've done some hard things.
 So I genuinely hope you enjoy what I have made.

 -DezziDez

+#### Credits
+All of the TTRPGs that I have played and learned from in the past.
+There are too many to list here.